Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Experiments and results

-We also conduct experiments by simply combining TMA images for ER with those for NMB, CK56 and CD117, respectively.
-This actually leads to a decrease in accuracy compared to ER without transfer learning.
-Although combining data from different distributions increases the training set, it also makes the data a lot more heterogeneous and more challenging for classification (we now have to fit the model to accommodate images of sub-models within the same class label).
-On the contrary, transfer learning from more cancer types, even from different distributions, may allow us to improve the performance if we can properly control the confidence level (such that transferred instances conform to the original hypothesis).
-The 3 right bars indicate this in Figure~\ref{figure:results}.
-The accuracy of pathologists is estimated to be around 75.0\%\--81.0\% according \cite{TACOMA}.
-From this, we can see that transfer learning allows our algorithm to achieve the level of pathologists.
+\\ \\ We also conduct experiments by simply combining the training set of TMA images for ER with images in auxiliary sets $\mathcal{T}_{NMB}$, $\mathcal{T}_{CK56}$ and $\mathcal{T}_{CD117}$.
+This actually leads to a decrease in accuracy compared to that without transfer learning, as shown in the second thru the fourth bars in Figure~\ref{figure:results}.
+Although directly combining data from the auxiliary sets greatly increases the size of the training set, it also makes the data a lot more heterogeneous thus more challenging for classification as we now have to accommodate images of sub-models within the same class label.
+In comparison, transfer learning with our approach over images from other cancer types, even with different distributions, allows to improve the accuracy if we can properly control the confidence level.